 Perkins has quite a dark history of anti-LGBT activism.
 In 2010, he praised the infamous “kill the gays” bill in Uganda, saying it was an effort to “uphold moral conduct that protects others and in particular the most vulnerable.”
 According to Right Wing Watch, the bill called for life in prison for having sex, even once, with a member of the same sex, or touching someone of the same sex with the intention of having sex.

-Listen to Perkins’ interview with Jonathan Cahn in the audio below, via Right Wing Watch:
+Listen to Perkins’ interview with Jonathan Cahn over at Right Wing Watch:

 [This post has been updated]